A

 Mom and dad remain amazingly calm during thunderstorms,

-so it is necessary to warn them of the danger by trembling
+so it is necessary to warn them of the danger by trembling uncontrollably, panting,

 rolling your eyes wildly and following their every move.